Finding What You Need in PDFs¶

 text:near('image') |

-identify elements based on bounding box positions relative to the first element matched by the inner selector.
+work based on the first element that matches the inner selector.

 page.find_all('text:bold').show()